-The U.S. Food & Drug Administration (FDA) is warning parents and caregivers not to leave babies in sleep positioners unattended due to a risk of suffocation, which could lead to death.
+The U.S. Food & Drug Administration (FDA) is cautioning parents and caregivers to avoid leaving infants unattended in sleep positioners because of the suffocation risk, which may result in death.

 Free Confidential Lawsuit Evaluation: If your child or other loved one was injured or died after being left in a sleep positioner, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.